zakanater19/godot-roguetown/README.md

-Delete .godot before you launch, i uploaded it so i can redownload and get back in without messing with a bunch of options.

 EXTREMELY WIP but currently playable without compilation errors or major gameplay bugs.
 (Content is currently thin, working on foundation first)